CezarHirsescu/Git-Cheatsheet/README.md

 We use branches when we want to work on a new feature.
 When the feature is ready, we merge the branch.

 It is essential to use branches when collaborating with others!
-As you learn more throught this tutorial, this fact will become obvious.
+As you learn more through this tutorial, this fact will become obvious.
 But for now, consider a scenario where you're working with others.
 If you have a stable version of your project, and you want to add a new feature, you don't want your changes that you're making to affect your collaborators as they work on different features as well.
 When you develop your changes, you're bound to have bugs, and you don't want these bugs to break the entire application.
-By creating and merging branches, you can work on changes sepratly from the main branch, and then you can merge your changes only once they are ready.
+By creating and merging branches, you can work on changes separately from the main branch, and then you can merge your changes only once they are ready.
 This is the standard workflow when working on a codebase with others.

 Merging Process:
 1. Create new feature branch from the main branch
 2. Make changes in the new branch and commit them
-3. Checkout main branch (recieving branch)
+3. Checkout main branch (receiving branch)
-4. Merge feature branch to the current recieving branch
+4. Merge feature branch to the current receiving branch

 ```sh
 git checkout <base-branch>